ChuckyJI/ChuckyJI/README.md

 Will be focus on: :sweat_drops: **AI** and 	**Data science**

-  > Integrate consulting expertise and real-world application scenarios with the ongoing global digital advancements and technology..
+  > Integrate consulting expertise and real-world application scenarios with the ongoing global digital advancements and technology

-  > Automate daily tasks for increased efficiency, aiming for a more laid-back approach to work.
+  > Automate daily tasks for increased efficiency, aiming for a more laid-back approach to work

-  > Sharp business acumen and result-driven attitude.
+  > Sharp business acumen and result-driven attitude

 :cake:	If you are interested in me, please pm me.